boltops-tools/ufo-docs/_reference/ufo-scale.md

 Scale the ECS service

-Ufo provides a command to scale up and down an ECS service quickly.
+UFO provides a command to scale up and down an ECS service quickly.
 However, the scaling configuration is only a temporary update until the next `ufo ship`.

     ufo scale --desired 2